hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/130_reply_to_the_address_of_welcome_at_paramakudi.md

 cordiality with which you have received me.
 But if I may be permitted to say so, I will add that my love for my country, and especially for my countrymen, will be the same whether they receive me with the utmost cordiality or spurn me from the country.
-For in the Gitâ Shri Krishna says — men should work for work's sake only, and love for love's sake.
+For in the Gitā Shri Krishna says — men should work for work's sake only, and love for love's sake.
 The work that has been done by me in the Western world has been very little; there is no one present here who could not have done a hundred